TOPdesk/codegarden/src/docs/CodeGarden - Game Design.md

 When the level is started, each GNOME executes its first action, until all GNOMEs have finished.
 Then the first GNOME executes its second action and so on.
 #### End of program
-If a GNOME's program is at its end, it is automatically returned to its spawn point.
+If a GNOME's program is at its end, it is automatically returned to its house.
 This takes one turn.
-After returning to the spawn point, the GNOME starts its program from the beginning.
+After returning to the house, the GNOME starts its program from the beginning.
 #### Doing nothing
 Not every turn in a program is required to be filled.
 GNOMEs executing programs with empty turns will skip those turns dancing.

 ### GNOME death
 A GNOME may die in several ways, but always as the result of a GNOME action.
-A death animation takes one turn, after which a gnome is respawned at its original spawnpoint.
+A death animation takes one turn, after which a gnome is respawned at its original house.
 So, in total, death costs a GNOME two turns.

 ## Objects
 There are many different objects to be found in the world of CodeGarden®.

+### Houses
+Each house houses a GNOME.
+You can not walk through a tile with a house on it.

 ### Trees
-Trees are important in a garden.
-They provide *wood*, *shade* and much more.
+Trees are of vital importance to GNOME reproduction as they spawn GNOMEbabies.
+However, they can also be chopped down to provide *wood*, while a grown tree also is a source of *shade*.
 Trees require water and sunlight to grow.
 You can not walk through a tile with a tree on it.